Promote supply chain sustainability

 We have set a goal of reducing the percentage of long-distance transportation by truck in Japan from factories and ports to our regional warehouses and customers’ warehouses by 20% by 2025 (compared to 2020).
 We are also conducting risk assessments at all logistics bases in Japan with the aim of halving the number of accidents or certain near-miss incidents relating to cargo handling.
 We hold regular meetings to introduce modal shift examples at each site as well as accidents and certain near-miss incidents and encourage people to share their opinions to help promote progress and achieve our targets.

-• Introduced and expanded large container transportation by national rail from Sendai and Kuwana Logistics Centers
+• Introduced and expanded large container transportation by Japan Freight Railway Company for shipments from Sendai Logistics Center and Kuwana Logistics Center, and introduced coastal vessel transportation using shipping containers from Kuwana Logistics Center

 • Installed safety fences in our Sendai and Kuwana Logistics Centers’ warehouses following a risk assessment (to prevent tire racks from toppling or items from falling in the event of an earthquake)